 How does AI video analytics help with incident investigation and root cause analysis?

-AI-powered platforms automatically flag incidents—such as possible falls or running—making it easy to review footage, understand what happened, and support faster, more accurate investigations and corrective actions.
+AI-powered platforms automatically flag incidents—such as running—making it easy to review footage, understand what happened, and support faster, more accurate investigations and follow-up measures.

-AI-driven analytics automate hazard detection and reporting, freeing safety managers from endless manual reviews.
-This lets them focus on proactive planning, coaching, and team support—rather than being stuck in a reactive cycle.
+AI-driven analytics automate hazard detection and reporting, freeing safety professionals from endless manual reviews.
+This lets them focus on anticipatory planning, coaching, and team support—rather than being stuck in a reactive cycle.

 About the author